 Winner of nine Premier's Literary Awards and the Children's Book Council of the Year Award and nominated for the Astrid Lindgren and Hans Christian Andersen awards.

-Ursula's new novel, illustrated by Andrew Joyner, is out in April 2018.
-Inspired by the landscape and homestead of Bundanon and based on the libretto of Janacek's opera "The Cunning Little Vixen", re-imagined in the Australian bush.
+Ursula's new novel, illustrated by Andrew Joyner, was inspired by the landscape and homestead of Bundanon and is based on the libretto of Janacek's opera "The Cunning Little Vixen", re-imagined in the Australian bush.
+Click here for teachers' notes and here for Ursula's article in "The Age" on Rudolf Tesnohlidek, the Czech author of "The Cunning Little Vixen."

 "This is a story about a boy called Pender and a kangaroo called Brindabella, about how they became friends, and all the things that happened to them because of it."

-Ursula will be appearing at the New Zealand Writers and Readers Festival March 8-11 2018 in Wellington, NZ.
+Ursula appeared at the New Zealand Writers and Readers Festival March 8-11 2018 in Wellington, NZ.
 Click here for details.

 Ursula has been nominated for the 2018 Astrid Lindgren Memorial Award, the world's largest children's literature award administered by the Swedish Arts Council.
 This is the sixth time Ursula has been nominated.